 Pros of Living in a Duplex

-- More Affordable Than Single-Family Homes: Duplexes cost less than standalone houses, making them a budget-friendly choice.
+- More Affordable Than Single-Family Homes: Duplexes cost less than standalone houses, making them a budget-friendly choice for buyers seeking homeownership without the premium price of detached properties.

-- Rental Income Potential: Renting one unit can help offset your mortgage or generate passive income.
+- Rental Income Potential: Renting one unit can help offset your mortgage or generate passive income, making duplexes attractive investment properties.

-- Greater Privacy: Compared to apartments, duplexes offer more freedom and fewer shared spaces.
+- Greater Privacy: Compared to apartments, duplexes offer more freedom and fewer shared spaces, providing a middle ground between condo living and single-family home ownership.

 Cons of Living in a Duplex

-- Increased Responsibilities: Owners must handle maintenance and repairs for both units.
+- Increased Responsibilities: Owners must handle maintenance and repairs for both units, including exterior upkeep, landscaping, and structural repairs.

-- Limited Amenities: Unlike condos, duplexes typically lack luxury features such as gyms or pools.
+- Limited Amenities: Unlike condos, duplexes typically lack luxury features such as gyms, pools, or concierge services.

-- Shared Walls: Noise and privacy concerns may arise if you rent out one unit.
+- Shared Walls: Noise and privacy concerns may arise if you rent out one unit, requiring careful tenant screening and property management.

 What Exactly is a Condominium?